-- Parking Space: All employees who commute by car or motorcycle can enjoy free, parking spaces.
+- ➤ Transportation: Complimentary transportation can be arranged for interns, foreign workers and off-hour workers. - Parking Space: All employees who commute by car or motorcycle can enjoy free, parking spaces.
 Aside from the motorcycle parking lot, a four-level, underground car park is also provided. - Special parking space for pregnant, injure and honor employees.